 Parc Fermé rules are very important in Formula 1.
 Teams are not allowed to make any major changes to their cars between qualifying and the Grand Prix on Sunday.
 This means that they can’t alter or fine-tune their setup for example.

-However, with the Sprint race weekend, this rule remains the same.
+With the Sprint race weekend, this rule remains the same.
 The only difference is that qualifying takes place on the Friday afternoon, after which Parc Fermé rules come into place.
-This makes the second free practice session on the Saturday morning almost redundant.
+This made the second free practice session on the Saturday morning almost redundant, and it has now been replaced with the Sprint Shootout.

 Teams often use free practice sessions to fine-tune their setups and make significant changes to their cars in order to extract more lap time out of them.
-With Parc Fermé rules in place though, they are not able to make any changes to their cars, meaning the drivers can gather very little useful data, as they can’t use it to make changes to the setup as they normally would.
+With Parc Fermé rules in place though, they are not able to make any changes to their cars, meaning the drivers couldn’t gather much useful data, as they can’t use it to make changes to the setup as they normally would.

 The main concern that teams have with the Sprint race format is that there are more expenses involved.
-Rather than an extra free practice session, the teams will now have to take part in a race where there is a higher risk of things going wrong.
+Rather than two free practice sessions, the teams will now have to take part in an extra qualifying session and an extra race, which are far riskier in terms of reliability and damage than practice sessions.

-Normally this would not be a problem for teams, but with the $140 million budget cap in place, teams are now worried about exceeding the budget cap and having to face penalties later down the line if things go wrong in the additional 100 km of race speeds they must run.
+Normally this would not be a problem for teams, but with the $140 million budget cap in place, teams are now worried about exceeding the budget cap and having to face penalties later down the line if things go wrong in the additional 100 km of race speeds they must run (along with extra qualifying laps).

 If two cars make contact with one another during a Sprint race or if some components on the cars fail, then the team will need to repair their cars.
 The repair costs come out of the budget cap, and so there are obviously major concerns for the sustainability aspect.

-F1 Sprint was first implemented in 2021 and it changes the race weekend format.
-The drivers take part in normal qualifying on Friday to set the grid for a 100-kilometer Sprint race taking place on Saturday.
-The Sprint race determines the starting grid for the Grand Prix on Sunday.
+F1 Sprint was first implemented in 2021, and it changes the standard race weekend format substantially.
+The drivers take part in normal qualifying on Friday to set the grid for Sunday’s race, and then there is the Sprint Shootout on Saturday that sets the grid for a 100-kilometer Sprint race taking place later that day.